-1. Providing Rigorous Learning Goals and Performance Scales (Rubrics) The teacher provides rigorous learning goals and/or targets, both of which are embedded in a performance scale that includes application of knowledge.
-Example Teacher Evidence Teacher has a learning goal and/or target posted for student reference The learning goal or target clearly identifies knowledge or processes aligned to the rigor of required standards Teacher makes reference to the learning goal or target throughout the lesson Teacher has a scale that builds a progression of knowledge from simple to complex Teacher relates classroom activities to the scale throughout the lesson Teacher has goals or targets at the appropriate level of rigor Performance scales include application of knowledge Example Student Evidence Students can explain the learning goal or target for the lesson Students can explain how their current activities relate to the learning goal or target Students can explain the levels of performance, from simple to complex, in the scale Student artifacts demonstrate students know the learning goal or target
+1. Providing Rigorous Learning Goals and Performance Scales (Rubrics)

+The teacher provides rigorous learning goals and/or targets, both of which are embedded in a performance scale that includes application of knowledge.

+- ☐ Teacher has a learning goal and/or target posted for student reference ☐ The learning goal or target clearly identifies knowledge or processes aligned to the rigor of required standards ☐ Teacher makes reference to the learning goal or target throughout the lesson - ☐ Teacher has a scale that builds a progression of knowledge from simple to complex☐ Teacher relates classroom activities to the scale throughout the lesson - □ Teacher has goals or targets at the appropriate level of rigor □ Performance scales include application of knowledge

+- ☐ Students can explain the learning goal or target for the lesson☐ Students can explain how their current activities relate to the learning goal or target - Students can explain the levels of performance, from simple to complex, in the scale Student artifacts demonstrate students know the learning goal or target Student artifacts demonstrate students can identify a progression of knowledge

-Not Using Beginning Developing Applying Innovating Providing Strategy was Uses strategy Provides rigorous Provides rigorous Adapts and creates rigorous learning called for but incorrectly or learning goals and learning goals and new strategies for goals and performance scales (rubrics) not exhibited. with parts missing. performance scales or rubrics that describe levels of performance. performance scales or rubrics and monitors the extent to which students understand the learning goal and/or targets and levels of performance. unique student needs and situations.
+Not Using Beginning Developing Applying Innovating Providing rigorous learning goals and performance scales (rubrics) Strategy was called for but not exhibited.
+Uses strategy incorrectly or with parts missing.
+Provides rigorous learning goals and performance scales or rubrics that describe levels of performance.
+Provides rigorous learning goals and performance scales or rubrics and monitors the extent to which students understand the learning goal and/or targets and levels of performance.
+Adapts and creates new strategies for unique student needs and situations.